The Importance of Unlikely

 theory.
 A growth-optimal policy redistributes wealth from 'lucky'

-overperforming individuals to underperforming individuals, minimizing the
+overperforming individuals to underperforming ones, minimizing the systematic

 policy minimizes the discrepancy between endowments and outcomes,